Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 - `out`: This dictates the array in which the results will be outputted to.
 The array must be of the same type as the original array.

-- `ddof`: Means Delta Degrees of Freedom.
+- `ddof`: Means **Delta Degrees of Freedom**.
 The divisor used in calculations is *N - ddof*, where N represents the number of elements.

 The default for this parameter = 0